Isaiah 32 – A King’s Reign of Righteousness

 And princes will rule with justice.

 a.
 Behold, a king will reign in righteousness: This promise was made in a certain context.
 In the previous chapter, God assured that the Assyrians would be judged, and Judah would be delivered.
-But God didn’t want only to remove the threat; He also wanted to bless Judah was a righteous king, so the promise was made.
+But God didn’t want only to remove the threat; He also wanted to bless Judah with a righteous king, so the promise was made.

 ii.
-It is possible that the prophecy of Isaiah 32-33 was given during the reign of Hezekiah, and this announcement refers to the latter part of his reign.
+It is possible that the prophecy of Isaiah 32 and 33 was given during the reign of Hezekiah, and this announcement refers to the latter part of his reign.
 It is also possible that it was given during the time of Hezekiah, and it prophesies the coming of King Josiah, the great-grandson of the present king of Judah, Hezekiah, who reigned during the Assyrian threat.
 Josiah was a righteous king (2 Kings 22:2).

 b.
 A king will reign in righteousness: In some sense, Hezekiah certainly fulfilled this prophecy.
-It was written of him, and he did what was right in the sight of the LORD, according to all that his father David had done… He trusted in the LORD God of Israel, so that after him was none like him among all the kings of Judah, nor any who were before him.
-For he held fast to the LORD; he did not depart from following Him, but kept His commandments, which the LORD had commanded Moses (2 Kings 18:3, 5-6).
+It was written of him, and he did what was right in the sight of the Lord, according to all that his father David had done….
+He trusted in the Lord God of Israel, so that after him was none like him among all the kings of Judah, nor any who were before him.
+For he held fast to the Lord; he did not depart from following Him, but kept His commandments, which the Lord had commanded Moses (2 Kings 18:3, 5-6).

 c.
 A king will reign in righteousness: Yet ultimately, Hezekiah was a picture of the King of Kings, Jesus Christ.
-Jeremiah 23:5 announces this about our Messiah: “Behold, the days are coming,” says the LORD, “That I will raise to David a Branch of righteousness; a King shall reign and prosper, and execute judgment and righteousness in the earth.
+Jeremiah 23:5 announces this about our Messiah: “Behold, the days are coming,” says the Lord, “That I will raise to David a Branch of righteousness; a King shall reign and prosper, and execute judgment and righteousness in the earth.

 i.
 “This seems to have been delivered in the time of Ahaz, and to speak of Hezekiah, and of his righteousness and happy government.
 But withal, as Hezekiah and his reign was an eminent type of Christ and of his kingdom; so this prophecy looks through Hezekiah unto Christ.”
 (Poole)